GSA Classes of 2024 & Beyond

 - Complete four credits of Languages other than English (LOTE) in the same language on campus.

-- Complete the Capstone course and Global Business at designated time.
+- Complete the Capstone course

 - Must be enrolled in the designated preAP, AP, Honors or Dual Credit English all four years at the campus.

 - Participate in four pre-approved enrichment events annually.
+(2 per semester)

 - Complete 100 hours of qualifying community service while enrolled in the Academy on the designated timeline.
+(12.5 hours per semester)

 - Academy students must be enrolled in the appropriate sequence of academy and academic courses as outlined in the program guidelines at all times.